-Tracy's leadership at the firm includes her current role as practice group leader and member of the compensation committee.
-She was the first woman elected equity director to the firm in 1994, and is the first woman to serve on the firm's executive committee, where she served three terms.
+Tracy's leadership at the firm includes her current role as practice group leader.
+She was the first woman elected as an equity director, and is the first woman to serve on the firm's executive and compensation committees.
 A leader in the legal community, Tracy is a past president of the Women's Bar Association of the District of Columbia and of The Women's Bar Association Foundation, two organizations in which she continues active membership.
-She is currently a member of the board of directors of the Legal Aid Society of the District of Columbia.
+She has also served on the Legal Aid Society of DC’s board of trustees.

-Tracy received her J.D. from The George Washington University Law School, and her B.S., cum laude, in textile manufacturing and marketing from Jefferson University (formerly Philadelphia University and Philadelphia College of Textiles and Science).
+Tracy received her J.D. from The George Washington University Law School, and her B.S., cum laude, in textile manufacturing and marketing from Thomas Jefferson University (formerly Philadelphia University and Philadelphia College of Textiles and Science).